 If you don’t have one already, you can purchase a garage door opener with wifi built in.
 However, if you have an older garage door opener, you can make it “smart” by purchasing a kit that will let you connect it to wifi, allowing you to control it using your smartphone.
 (This is what I did.)

 I bought the Genie Aladdin Connect (because I had a Genie garage door opener, I thought I was limited to that manufacturer).
-It sucks; the app doesn’t connect to Alexa nor IFTTT, and the mobile app looks like an 8th grader designed it.
+It’s not my favorite; it’s janky and the mobile app looks like an 8th grader designed it.
 There are better products out there, including Chamberlain MyQ, which seems to be the most highly rated system.
 Mine was easy to install; I did the whole thing in about 15 minutes, all by myself.

 Insulated, vacuum-sealed water bottles

-Having a small house means sound travels from one end of the house to the other.
-Using the ice dispenser (in the door of my refrigerator) at 4:45am went over like a lead balloon with my light-sleeping husband and equally light-sleeping son.
+My small house makes it easy for sound to travel from one end of the house to the other.
+Using the ice dispenser (in the door of my refrigerator) at 4:45am went over like a lead balloon with my light-sleeping husband and equally light-sleeping four-year-old.